 Well, I have some good news to you, I gather all the pieces of information about the Sandvik 12c27 in this blog post just for you, I ‘ll try to answer all the possible questions about it (What is it?
 What is its chemical composition?
 It hardness and other matters).

-Just before you start reading, I’d like to remind you, I m not an expert, I m just a User who loves to make researches about knives!
+Just before you start reading, I’d like to remind you, I’m not an expert, I’m just a user who loves to research about knives!
 Therefore, have an excellent read!

 It’s a low-end Swedish martensitic stainless chromium steel, belt and optimized for knives, so you’ll generally find in kitchen knives, hunting knives, fishing knives and also for ice drills and skate blades.

 - 0.6% of Carbon: It improves hardness and wear/corrosion resistance, but a high amount of it decreases strength.

 - 13.5% of Chromium: For tensile strength and Edge retention and enhances corrosion resistance and wear resistance.

 - 0.4% of Manganese: Increases hardness and brittleness.

 - 0.4% of Silicon: Increases strength like Manganese.